 Dual College Senior English counts for both Sycamore High School and Kishwaukee College credit.
 While staying on SHS’s campus, students will take Kishwaukee College’s English 103 first semester and English 104 second semester of their senior year.

 Algebra II is a continuation of the Algebra course and extends those topics to include additional theory relating to the real number system.
-It formalizes the study of Algebra by expanding problem solving techniques.

 This course will introduce students to the study of statistics through the context of sports.
 Topics covered will include exploratory data analysis, hypothesis testing, experimental design, and probability.